APGRoboCop/rcbotold/README.md

 * changed: Fixed uninitialised m_pMenuFunction in Bot Menu
 * changed: Removed some redundant bot null checks
 * changed: Replaced memset with std::fill_n for AStarNode()
+* changed: Using safe pointer macros for message state

 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors - maybe allow them to instantly switch weapons?
 * TODO: To allow bots in Op4 use Deagle's Laser Sight to improve its accuracy - In Progress